welliam/data-structures/README.md

 the current page would be held in memory, and when moving to the next or previous page those fields of the doubly linked list would be needed.

+## Queue

+The queue is used when a first in, first out data structure is needed.
+This is useful for a variety of algorithms; for example, the shunting yard algorithm requires a queue for its output.